-News Animals Researchers' Tenacity Leads to Discovery of 6 Itty-Bitty Anteater Species By Mary Jo DiLonardo Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Mary Jo DiLonardo Published December 12, 2017 Updated December 12, 2017 05:05PM EST new species of silky anteater CROP.
-Karina Molina, Alexandre Martins and Flávia Miranda Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices Researchers once thought silky anteaters were all the same species.
+News Animals Researchers' Tenacity Leads to Discovery of 6 Itty-Bitty Anteater Species By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated December 12, 2017 05:05PM EST This story is part of Treehugger's news archive.
+Learn more about our news archiving process or read our latest news. new species of silky anteater CROP.
+Karina Molina, Alexandre Martins and Flávia Miranda Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive Researchers once thought silky anteaters were all the same species.
 Karina Molina, Alexandre Martins and Flávia Miranda With a body length of less than 14 inches, silky anteaters are the smallest living anteaters.
 They're nocturnal, sleeping curled up in a ball during the daytime, sheltered among the trees or tucked within shaded vines, which likely explains why they are among the least-studied xenarthrans, a group of mammals that also includes armadillos and sloths.
 Biologist Flávia Miranda of Brazil's Federal University of Minas Gerais has worked with xenarthrans for nearly two decades.
 In 2005, while participating in an International Union for Conservation of Nature (IUCN) meeting to evaluate the mammals' conservation status, she saw there was little information about the one recognized species of silky anteater, Cyclopes didactylus.
 As she began to investigate, she saw that the color of the animals in the northeast of Brazil was different from those in the Amazon.
 "Then the hypothesis arose," she tells MNN.
 "Are we talking about the same species?
 Are these populations separate for how long?
 So we started a taxonomic review."
 Over a decade and 10 expeditions, Miranda and her colleagues collected DNA samples from 33 wild anteaters, while also examining 287 specimens from 20 natural history collections.
 Her instincts were spot on; not only were the two groups different, but it looked like there were as many as seven different species of silky anteaters.
 Miranda details her findings in a study published in the Zoological Journal of the Linnean Society.
 Finding the hard to find Measurement data helped researchers determine there were several different silky anteater species.
 Karina Molina, Alexandre Martins and Flávia Miranda The biggest challenge for the research was finding and catching live animals in order to get samples to test genetics, Miranda says.
 "It was very difficult to find an animal that weighs around 250 grams [less than 9 ounces], is nocturnal, that does not vocalize and does not shine eyes in the midst of trees [that are 1/4 mile high] in the Amazon."
 The researchers handed out flyers through Brazil's indigenous riverside areas, asking people for their help in finding and catching the silky anteaters.
 Even after talking to more than 70 local people, it still took two years before they were able to capture their first animal.
 Eventually, they were able to find nearly three dozen.
 They measured them and took blood samples.
 Using genetic, morphological and morphometric analysis, Miranda says they were able to define seven distinct species.
 Researchers take a blood sample from a silky anteater.
 Karina Molina, Alexandre Martins and Flávia Miranda But finding these tiny, fuzzy creatures doesn't mean they will be around for long.
 "We do not have ideas of prevalence, but I believe that a species may already be in danger of extinction," Miranda says.
 Cycloes xinguensi is from the Xingu region, which has been greatly impacted by hydropower plant construction and deforestation.
 The next challenge, Miranda says, is to analyze the species' conservation status with the IUCN.
 When asked to explain the appeal of the small, furry animals, Miranda describes her excitement simply: "They are exclusive animals of Latin America, true living fossils.
 They have unique anatomical and physiological characteristics," she says.
 "They are incredible!"